 We have modified the results to address this concern

 iv) Figure 2 visualises model predictions but does not display data, and so it is difficult to assess the fit of model predictions to the data.
 I suggest incorporating data into figures when showing the relationships estimated in statistical models.
 For binomial data, one could think of ways to aggregate the data.
-We did not include the raw data originally because incorporating it into the figure resulted in increased complexity that may hinder clarity and interpretation.
-However, we have made new figure with the raw data (below) that we have incorporated at the beginning of the Supplementary Material.
+We did not include the raw data originally because incorporating it into the figure resulted in increased complexity that hindered the clarity and interpretation.
+However, we have made new figures with the raw data (below) that we have incorporated at the beginning of the Supplementary Material.
 We also mentioned this information in the text in the Results section.

 v) Lines 189 – 191 – the definition of p mcmc is not clear.
 If, as given, it is “the probability that slopes or contrasts between slopes differed from zero (p mcmc ) using the posterior distributions,” then it is not clear how a small value indicates a statistically detectable relationship.
 Perhaps you mean that the p mcmc tests the null hypothesis that the slope or slope contrasts are zero?
-We have replaced our sentence in the Methods with: “We employed the posterior predictive Markov chain Monte Carlo (pmcmc) to test the hypothesis that slopes and slopes contrasts are different from zero.” to make it clear.
+Yes.
+This is exactly what we mean.
+Sorry that this was unclear.
+Essentially, pMCMC, values are testing what proportion of the posterior distribution encompasses zero.
+If this value is a slope, then the entire posterior distribution of the slope (i.e., the probability density) is used to assess what proportion of slope values are below zero, which tests the null hypothesis that the slope itself is different from zero.
+In contrast, if this is a ‘contrast’ between two slopes then the difference between the two slopes of interest becomes the posterior distribution and we are testing that distributions overlap with zero to test the null hypothesis.
+This is multiplied by two for a two-tailed test which makes it analogous to a frequentist p-value.

+We have now added this detail into our revised manuscript as suggested:

 As you revise your manuscript, please note that the journal’s guidelines require that you address any animal welfare issues arising from your study within the Methods section, in a separate subsection headed Ethical Note.
 Please address all ethical implications of the experimental design and procedures, including any procedures taken to minimize adverse impacts on the welfare of subjects or to enhance their welfare (for vertebrates and invertebrates alike).
 For further details on what ethical information to include, please consult the “Welfare of nonhuman animal and human subjects” and “Methods” sections of the journal’s “Guide for Authors”.
-We have included in our Ethical Note another paragraph about the conditions in which the crickets were: “Crickets were maintained in big communal enclosures in the same room where the big colony is, and at the same temperature and light conditions.
+We have included in our Ethical Note another paragraph about the conditions in which the crickets were held: “Crickets were maintained in big communal enclosures in the same room where the big colony is, and at the same temperature and light conditions.
 They were provided vegetables and water ad libitum, and they were given several egg carton shelters to refuge.
 All lizards were fed alive crickets except during the experiment, when we used crickets frozen at -21 ºC for 24 hours.”

 With all best wishes, Kavita Isvaran Editor